 When Parents Disagree on Faith

-Your Chapel Hill divorce lawyer will take your spouse’s religion and yours into account as he or she works on your divorce, because ultimately, the court will decide whose faith your kids should practice.
-In many cases, day-to-day decisions about the kids are the custodial parent’s responsibility; that means the custodial parent is generally free to practice his or her faith with the kids while the kids are there.
+Your Chapel Hill divorce lawyer will take your spouse’s religion and yours into account as they work on your divorce, because ultimately, the court will decide whose faith your kids should practice.
+In many cases, day-to-day decisions about the kids are the custodial parent’s responsibility; that means the custodial parent is generally free to practice their faith with the kids while the kids are there.

 Some divorced couples can agree that the kids should maintain their current faith.
-However, when one parent converts to a new religion during divorce (or rejoins his or her “old” faith) without consulting the other, problems can arise.
+However, when one parent converts to a new religion during divorce (or rejoins their “old” faith) without consulting the other, problems can arise.

 In a drawn-out custody battle lasting the better half of a decade, the father converted to Judaism and insisted that his then-nine-year-old boy be circumcised according to the father’s faith.
 The mother fought against the father’s decision all the way to the Supreme Court of Oregon (and consequently won).

 When you have religious differences with your ex—even if you’re already divorced—let your Chapel Hill divorce lawyer know immediately.
-He or she can help you resolve your differences so your children don’t have to suffer through years of parental disagreements.
+They can help you resolve your differences so your children don’t have to suffer through years of parental disagreements.

 Religion by the Numbers

-According to a recent Pew research poll, 78.4 percent of Americans practice some form of Christianity, from Protestantism to Mormonism.
-Other religions, including Judaism and Hinduism, account for just 4.7 percent of the population.
-The remaining 16.1 percent comprises atheists, agnostics and unaffiliated people.
+According to a recent Pew research poll, 70.6% of Americans practice some form of Christianity, from Protestantism to Mormonism.
+Other religions, including Judaism and Hinduism, account for just 5.9% of the population.
+The remaining 22.8% comprises atheists, agnostics and unaffiliated people.

 No matter where you and your ex fall in that spectrum, it’s important to try to agree on what religion—if any—your kids will practice rather than taking it to court.
 If you cannot agree, your Chapel Hill divorce lawyer will present your case to the judge for the final decision.